-As a business, you may do adjustments on your website with a very easy-to-use visual interface.
+As a business, you may do adjustments to your website with a very easy-to-use visual interface.
 The gorgeous thing about this agency is that you want absolutely zero codings or programming background, as the various equipment is simple for anybody to make use of.

 One of the easiest tools you may implement (it literally takes a one-time Java Script to install), the concept supporting Kissinsights will be to provide companies with an easily implemented and customized feedback form to web visitors.